Risk-Averse Traversal of Graphs with Stochastic and Correlated Edge Costs for Safe Global Planetary Mobility: Introduction

 Most planetary rovers drive several kilometres or more to maximize the science return of their missions.
 An important operational component of long-range mobility is strategic planning, which consists of inspecting orbital imagery and finding candidate global routes connecting regions of scientific interest.
 Subsequently, these strategic traverse plans guide the local, short-range driving efforts taking place on a regular basis~\citep{verma_first_2022}.
 During surface exploration missions, rovers constantly travel through partially unknown regions of the environment.
 Adaptive navigation planning, which enables global route adjustments, is necessary.

 Human operators are still heavily involved in mobility planning for current rover missions, in part because of their ability to learn from past experiences and devise safe traverse strategies~\citep{lamarre_importance_2024}.
 For example, the wheel degradation issue on board the Curiosity rover was, in part, mitigated by small detours through less risky terrain.
 Global geomorphic maps were incrementally updated with observations collected on the Martian surface to keep human operators informed about the possible location of wheel-damaging sharp rocks~\citep{arvidson_relating_2017}.
 Additionally, at the beginning of the Mars 2020 mission, a long detour around a precarious ripple field was preferred over a physically shorter traverse cutting through the field.
 Instead of risking wasting precious time contending with mobility challenges along the shorter route, human operators entrusted the rover's autonomous navigation software to complete the long traverse quickly and reliably~\citep{rankin_perseverance_2023}.
 This confidence in the robot's autonomy came from prior successful test drives on terrain similar to that along the longer route.
+Later in the mission, a higher-than-expected density of boulders slowed the traverse through the Margin Unit, a region near the Jezero Crater rim, by forcing short drives manually guided by human experts.
+Mission operators eventually deviated from the original strategic route and entered a nearby ancient river valley, where they knew the simpler terrain would allow long and fast autonomous drives again~\citep{noauthor_nasas_2024}.